Look for the legendary green flash

 The green flash image at the top of this post was taken by Jim Grant, an EarthSky friend on Facebook.
-He captured it off the coast of Ocean Beach, California, and identified it a mock mirage green flash.
+He captured it off the coast of Ocean Beach, California, and identified it as a mock mirage green flash.

 It’s not hard to see a green flash with the eye alone, when sky conditions are right, and when you’re looking toward a very clear and very distant horizon.
 That’s why those who live near an ocean tend to report green flashes most often.
 A sea horizon is the best place to see them.